PlatformLab/HomaModule/README.md

   has barely enough functionality to transmit simple RPC requests and responses (see the "invoke" test in tests/homa_test.c for an example), but it is still far from complete.
 Here is a partial list of functionality that is still missing:
-  - The priority mechanism is not fully implemented.
   - There are no timeouts or retransmissions when packets are lost.
   - The throttling mechanism to limit queueing in source NICs hasn't been implemented.